rstefaniufmt/castingMD/README.md

 ## 🚀 Running the Evaporation Simulation

-The evaporation is done in cycles, removing solvent molecules (e.g., water or acetone) that are **above a cutting plane along the Z axis** of the box.
+The evaporation is done in cycles, removing solvent molecules (e.g., water, ethanol or acetone) that are **above a cutting plane along the Z axis** of the box.
 This mimics the progressive drying of the system.

 ### 1. `evaporate.py` — Solvent removal script